ncp-ph/odk-users-manual/docs/project_manager.md

 Assigning Roles

-### Assigning App Users
+## Assigning App Users

 ## Form Access

 In the Forms Access tab, all the tasks are unique to the **Project Manager and Administrator**.
 There are two main tasks.
-The first task is to set the Form State.
-The second task is to set the Form Access.
+The first task is to **set the Form State**.
+This is where you can contorl whether the form can be downloaded by ODK Collect and whether you can still Submit Data to ODK Central from ODK Collect.

+The second task is to **set the Form Access**.
 You  will see all your Forms as rows.
-In the columns, you will see the Different App Users in the Project.
+In the columns, you will see the Different App Users assigned to the Project.
+By default, they cannot access any form.  **This is a feature, not a bug.**  This allows the Project Manager to provide granular access to Forms such that some App Users can only access Forms assigned to them.
+With this default setting, ODK Central prevents any time window where App Users have access to Forms that they are not supposed to access.
+There may also be situations when you would want to toggle access to Forms.
+One scenario for this is that you may have a form that you want to test with a few App Users before scaling up.
+Another scenario is that you may want to suspend data entry from specific areas or App Users (For example, to stop recruitment).

 In this tab, you can do the following: